PHOTOGRAPHY DURING COVID

 ENGAGEMENT / MATERNITY / FAMILY SESSIONS

 With public parks currently open, I am offering outdoor maternity, family, and engagement shoots.
 These photography sessions are for groups no more than ten.
 All people involved must be from the same household.
-Maternity dresses are currently provided at no extra cost.
-However, they are completely optional based on your own comfort levels.
+Maternity dresses are currently provided at no extra cost and are washed after each session.
+However, they are completely optional to use based on your own comfort levels.

 Safety-wise, I will wear a mask during the entire session.
 I will capture all the key moments from a safe distance utilizing zoom lenses.
 I will verbally guide you through all the poses.
 And sanitizer will be used if anything requires a hands-on approach.